freckle/graphula/README.md

 * This library should be maintainable by intermediate haskellers.

 ## Specific
-* Graphs should be described on the term level.
-Dense type level programming is mysterious to anyone but advanced Haskellers and therefore is innapropriate for a commonly used interfaces.
+* Describe graphs on the term level.
+Type level programming is mysterious to anyone but advanced Haskellers.
+This makes it inappropriate for common interfaces.
-* Data should utilize random generation via `Arbitrary`.
-We should leverage the Quick Check eccosystem as much as possible.
+* Data should use random generation via Arbitrary.
+We should leverage the Quick Check ecosystem as much as possible.
 * You should be able to declare the value of properties you care about.
-Practically, randomly generated data should be editable.
+Practically, generated data should be editable.
 * Dependencies should be declarative and canonical.
 The type checker should reject poorly-formed graphs.
-* Term level usage should be idomatic.
+* Term level usage should be idiomatic.
 Everyday Haskell combinators should work as expected.
 * Graphula should dump failed graphs for inspection.
 Random data highlights edge cases, but is useless when you can't inspect it.
 * Graphula should be able to replay failed data dumps to allow refining a test case and a red/green workflow.
-* Graphula should generate depdenencies you don't declare.
-Example: You should be able to ask for a `Town` and graphulate will generate a `County`, `State`, `Country`, `Planet`, etc. for you.
+* Graphula should generate dependencies for you if you ask.
+Example: You should be able to ask for a Town and Graphula will generate a County, State, Country, Planet, etc. for you.

 ## Pie in the Sky
 * Graphula should be able to rewind the graph.
-Practically this allows deletion of entities after run time.
-This can allow idempotent groups of tests to be run in parralel without having to truncate/reset the database inbetween.
+This allows deletion of entities after run time.
+This can allow idempotent groups of tests to run in parallel without having to truncate/reset the database inbetween.
 * Idempotent tests should be able to leverage quick check shrinking and replay to produce the smallest test failure possible.

 # Lessons Learned